Marittie/Marittie-CI_PP2_RPSLS/README.md

 ![Choices](../Marittie-Marittie-CI_PP2_GS.../docs/features/choices.png)

+**User stories covered by this feature:**

+5. As a first-time user, I want to be able to see the choices made by me and the computer.

 #### Feature 6: Result

 This feature is used to dispaly to users the result of the "battle" between them and the computer, declering if they have won or lost that round.

 ![Result](../Marittie-Marittie-CI_PP2_GS.../docs/features/result.png)

+**User stories covered by this feature:**

+7. As a first-time user, I want to see the result og the "battle" between me and the computer.
+8. As a regular visitor, I want to see the result og the "battle" between me and the computer.

 #### Feature 7: Score